iamvirat22/Spring-Boot-REST-CRUD-Employee/README.md

-# spring-boot-rest-crud-employee
+# SPRING BOOT REST CRUD APPLICATION
-Spring Boot REST CRUD employee API using spring data JPA with security features of authorization and authentication of different roles and users
+Spring Boot REST API CRUD employee application using spring data JPA, MySQL with security features of authorization and authentication of different roles and users